sum01/fmt-micro/help/fmt.md

 # fmt plugin

 To manually run formatting on the current file, use the `fmt` command.

-You can also just save the file, assuming you have `fmt-onsave` set to true.
+When saving a supported file-type, the plugin will automatically run on the file & save any changes, unless you set `fmt-onsave` to false.

-To get a list of supported formatters, run the `fmt list` command.
+To get the list of supported formatters, run the `fmt list` command.
 A table of supported formatters will be printed to Micro's log.

-To enable the individual formatters, run `set FormatterName true`.\
+To enable the individual formatters, run `set FormatterName true`.
+The specific names can be found in the list from `fmt list`
-When saving a supported file-type, the plugin will automatically run on the file & save any changes, unless you set `fmt-onsave` to false.

 Please note that all formatters are disabled by default, as to not accidentally format your files.
 You must enable them individually for this plugin to do anything.

+## What's Bundled?

 No formatters are bundled with this plugin.
 You must install the formatter you want or it won't work.

-## Notes for Uncrustify

-Because Uncrustify requires a config file to run, I had to bundle it with the plugin, but the name/path isn't hard-coded.

-If you wish to edit its config, delete `defaults.cfg` in `configs/uncrustify` and replace it with your desired `.cfg` file.
-The name doesn't matter.\
-Optionally, you could make a symlink to your preffered file, then any time you change your preferred config, the edits will take effect.
+Some config files are bundled with this plugin, but are only used when one can't be found in your dir.

+## Config Files

+If you added a config file and want to update settings, run `fmt update` to force settings to refresh.

+The fallback paths to the bundled config files don't have hard-coded names, so you can delete/edit the one in the relevant folder, and it should still work.